tomasdiaztoro/hicapps-tomas-diaz-toro/README.md

 # Hicapps - Tomás Díaz Toro

 Technical test for full stack developer.
-The requirements for the development can be foun in https://github.com/HICAPPS/technical-test-firebase.
+The requirements for the development can be found in https://github.com/HICAPPS/technical-test-firebase.

 ## Prerequisites
 You will need